damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 1. Marketo creates a lead and posts to version.gitlab.com
 1. version.gitlab.com sends an email to the customer with a license

-## New GitLab.com user
+## New GitLab.com lead

 1. Creates an account on GitLab.com and posts to X
-1. User is added to the Y mailing list in Marketo
+1. lead is added to the Y mailing list in Marketo

-## SDR to Sales
+## Lead qualification process

 1. SDR marks the prospect
 1. Account manager is assigned based on geo (EMEA/US) and round robin